Key takeaways:

 What is computer vision?

 From self-driving cars to augmented reality filters on social media, computer vision is behind countless innovations.
 And in retail, it’s redefining how stores operate, engage with customers and manage products.
+The rise of agentic AI will further enable retailers to make decisions in real time, from restocking shelves to guiding shoppers and preventing loss, bridging the gap between insight and immediate action.

 Computer vision applications in retail